sharoika/Capstone/_documentation/Testing/GeneralTesting.md

 - The strategy involves tests for backend functionality and structured usability testing with real users for the frontend experience

 ## Test Cases: What are you specifically going to test?
-- API testing covers all endpoints with test cases documented in a test matrix, covering:
+- API testing covered all endpoints:
   - Ride management
   - Payment processing
   - User management